Control Theory and Experimental Design in Diffusion Processes: Morris-Lecar (ML) Neuron Model

 The ML model is given by \eqref{eq:ML}.
 To provide further details, the second equation can be interpreted as the master equation for a two-state Markov chain describing the opening and closing of ion channels.
 The terms with $\beta_v$ and $\beta_w\gamma(v,w)$ are independent noise terms modeling different sources of noise: the $\beta_v$ term models voltage fluctuations, and is simply additive white noise.
 The $\beta_w\gamma(v,w)$ term models random fluctuations in the number of open ion channels due to finite-size effects; here we use the function

 to scale the Wiener process.
 This function arises from an underlying Markov chain model; see, e.g., \citet{kurtz71,kurtz81,smith}.

 Here, we assume a typical experimental set-up in which an electrode (a ``dynamic clamp'') is attached to the neuron, through which an experimenter can inject a current $I_t$ and measure the resulting voltage $v_t$; the gating variable $w_t$ is not directly observable.
 The electrode is usually attached directly to a computer, which records the measured voltage trace and generates the time-dependent injected current, making this type of experiment a natural candidate for our method.
-Neuronal membrane voltages are measured with very high precision (with signal-to-noise ratios of 1000 to 1 or more).
+Neuronal membrane voltages are measured with signal-to-noise ratios of 1000 to 1 or more.
 On the other hand, dynamical events of interest can take place on timescales of milliseconds or less.
-So for this application it is vital that one pre-computes as much as possible -- there may not be enough time for extensive on-line computation, though there may be sufficient time for an efficiently-programmed state estimator.
+So for this application it is vital that one pre-computes as much as possible.
 These speed requirements may necessitate the use of computationally cheaper --- but less accurate --- state estimation technique, e.g., ensemble Kalman filters.
 Since we are interested evaluating the utility of dynamic control via simulations, we continue to use particle filters here.

 We focus on a parameter regime in which the noiseless system can switch between having a globally-attracting fixed point and an unstable fixed point surrounded by a stable limit cycle (Fig.~\ref{fig:ml-hopf-portrait}(a) illustrates the latter).
 The limit cycle represents a ``tonically'' (periodically) spiking neuron; the effect of noise is to ``smear out'' this limit cycle.
 The precise parameters we use come from \citet{termantrout}; they are summarized in Appendix~\ref{app:ml}.
 The key parameter here is the injected DC current; in Fig.~\ref{fig:ml-hopf-portrait}(a) this is $I\equiv 100.0$.
-As one decreases $I$ from this value, the system undergoes a so-called ``subcritical Hopf bifurcation'': the unstable fixed point becomes stable, and at the same time an unstable periodic orbit emerges around the fixed point \citep{termantrout}.
+As one decreases $I$ from this value, the system undergoes a {\em subcritical Hopf bifurcation:} the unstable fixed point becomes stable, and at the same time an unstable periodic orbit emerges around the fixed point \citep{termantrout}.
 Post-bifurcation, the system is bistable: while tonic spiking continues to be viable, a quiescent state (corresponding to the stable fixed point) has emerged.
 If we decrease $I$ even further, the stable and unstable cycles collide in a saddle-node bifurcation, leaving behind a single stable fixed point.

 In this example, our control is $u_t = I_t / C_m.$ The control values we use are $u\in\{0, 3.5, 5\},$ corresponding to $I\in\{0, 70, 100\}$ (we take $C_m=20$).
 The three values of the injected current place the system in the stable fixed point, bistable, and limit cycle regimes, respectively.